A chain is only as strong as its weakest link

 Quality assets will determine first impressions

-Keep in mind that this also this also applies to your website.
+Keep in mind that this also applies to your website.
 When visiting your websites, users typically spend about 6 seconds looking at the main image or video banner.
 Ensuring that it is professionally produced, which is crucial to establishing your first impression as a credible business.
 In fact, according to Adobe, about 38% of people will stop engaging with a website if the content/layout is unattractive.